 Your options for getting out of a lease

 If your rent is too high, business circumstances have changed or there's a great opportunity to move to better premises, you might want to get out of your existing lease.
-Understanding the possibly barriers and how to overcome can mean you're in a position to move when you need to
+Understanding the possible barriers and how to overcome can mean you're in a position to move when you need to

 What are your options for getting out of a lease?

-Options depend on your lease.
+Your options will depend on your lease.
 You may be able to:

 • terminate the lease under a break clause;